( 425 Articles )

 Bob Fisher, author of Looking Ahead, analyzes the upcoming schedule every week and delivers the five best and worst teams for every seven-day period to help with starting lineup decisions.
 Fisher also gives insight into some of the top and bottom teams for the week as well as some savvy free agent pickups that are not owned in the majority of Yahoo leagues.
 Born and raised in metro Detroit and currently residing in Grand Rapids, MI, Fisher, a software engineer by day, loves anything hockey related and has been hooked on fantasy hockey for eleven-plus years.
 In addition to this article, he also runs his own playoff pool bracket website (Bob's Brackets).

-On the 15th of every month, Gates Imbeau releases the Top 100 Roto Players Exclusive.
-In addition to this, he serves as the assistant manager for all of Dobber Sports and runs the Black Aces, otherwise known as the DobberHockey farm team.
+Gates Imbeau serves as the assistant manager for all of Dobber Sports and runs the Black Aces project, otherwise known as the DobberHockey farm team.
 Writing from Hamilton, ON, Gates was born and raised in Sudbury, ON, and holds a B.A in Communications.
-Gates is on twitter (@GM_Gates) and can be found on Mondays at Fantrax.com.
-You can reach him by email at
+Gates is on twitter (@GM_Gates) and can also be found at Fantrax.com.
+Reach him by email at

 Andrew Schopp is an aspiring hockey journalist born and raised in Toronto, Ontario.
 Completed a BA in Political Science from Dalhousie University and interns at The Hockey News magazine.
 Lives and breathes hockey.
 Follow Andrew on Twitter @AZSchopp.